Street children in India: Spending

 The earnings of street children fluctuate greatly, but they usually only make enough for subsistence.
 Most street children in India earn between 200 ($4.00) and 830 rupees a month, with older children making more than younger children.
 Self-employed children also typically make more than children who are employed under an employer.
 The largest expense in a street child's budget is food, which often costs 5–10 rupees a day.
 In order to cut down on food expenses, many children drink tea to dull hunger.

 The money street children earn that is not spent on food is usually quickly spent on other things because older children and police frequently steal their money.
 This lack of ability to save causes severe financial insecurity.
 While children occasionally send some of their earnings home to their families, they spend most of their extra money on entertainment.

 Many street children spend 300 rupees a month on movies, though older children also use their money to buy cigarettes, chewing tobacco, alcohol, and drugs.
 Street children often spend very little on clothing because their employers often provide clothes for work or their families occasionally give them clothes if they know where they are living.
 Also, the boys among them do not mind wandering fully or partially naked in public because it adds to the people's sympathy for them.

 Education

 The education of street children in India is very poor and often nonexistent.
 A study of street children in Bombay in 1989 found that 54.5 percent had never been enrolled in school and 66 percent of the children were illiterate.
 A 2004 study of street children in Bombay revealed that circumstances were largely the same: 60 percent of the children had never attended school and approximately two-thirds were illiterate.

 Thirty percent had been to elementary school, while only 10 percent had been to middle or high school.
-In fact, many children in the 2004 study said that one of the reasons they ran away from home is because they did not want to be forced to work and unable to attend school.
+In fact, many children in the 2004 study said that one of the reasons they ran away from home was because they did not want to be forced to work and were unable to attend school.
 Obviously, however, the demands of living alone make it very unlikely that they will be able to obtain education through leaving.